 Apart from the laughs and possible mayhem you could cause with this, the kit is easy to assemble and works as described.
 It would make a great present to get someone interested in electronics, or help them with soldering practice.
 Furthermore it is certainly unique, and would be fun at parties and other events.
 High-resolution images available on flickr.

 Have fun and keep checking into tronixstuff.com.
-Why not follow things on twitter, Google+, subscribe for email updates or RSS using the links on the right-hand column, or join our Google Group – dedicated to the projects and related items on this website.
-Sign up – it’s free, helpful to each other – and we can all learn something.
+Why not follow things on twitter, Google+, subscribe for email updates or RSS using the links on the right-hand column, or join our forum – dedicated to the projects and related items on this website.

 Latest posts by John Boxall (see all)